-SPME 250 Motor Development and Learning (PS, RM, WI) (4) SPME 330 Musculoskeletal Anatomy and Kinesiology (4) SPME 320 Psychology of Exercise (3) SPME 360 Physiology of Exercise (4) SPME 410 Neuroscience and Motor Control and Learning (WI) SPME 430 Biomechanics of Human Movement (RM) (4) SPME 440 Neuromuscular Adaptations to Training (4) SPME 450 Foundations of Health and Fitness.
+SPME 430 Biomechanics of Human Movement (RM) (4) SPME 440 Neuromuscular Adaptations to Training (4) SPME 450 Foundations of Health and Fitness.
 (4) SPME 460 Exercise in Health and Disease (4)

 NOTE: The following abbreviations denote a course that satisfies or partially satisfies a particular general education requirement: GE (General Education), WI (Writing Intensive), RM (Research Methods), and PS (Presentation Skills).
-The Tier I laboratory fee is \$50 and the Tier I laboratory fee is \$100.
+The Tier I laboratory fee is \$50 and the Tier II laboratory fee is \$100.